The most significant differences between a German Shepherd vs Pitbull are:

 They can also tend to be very exuberant when young.

 It’s important to keep them properly exercised and mentally stimulated every day.
+Check out this article on good toys for dogs with strong jaws that like to chew.

 The Pitbull has a strong mind of its own and will require a knowledgeable owner to keep them under control.